Kometa-Team/Kometa/docs/defaults/guide.md

 This example uses a file-specific variable to change the order of all the IMDB chart collections to alphabetical by title and a shared variable to schedule these IMDB collections to be run only on Wednesdays.

-For the overlays, it uses a file-specific variable to disable all the "edition" overlays and a shared variable to align the overlay on the right side of the poster.
+On the `resolution` overlay, it uses a file-specific variable to disable all the "edition" overlays and a shared variable to align the overlay on the right side of the poster.

 ```yaml
 libraries: